pckhoi/datavalid/README.md

 - **float**: optional, if set to true then this column can only contain floats.
 - **options**: optional, list of valid values for this column.
 - **range**: optional, list of 2 numbers.
 Lower bound and higher bound of what values are considered valid.
 Setting this imply `float: true`.
+- **title_case**: optional, if set to true then all words in this column must begin with an upper case letter.

 ### Task object